danmaclean/intro-to-r/01-introduction/using_knitR.md

 The whole process should be automatic!

-## Creating documents with Markdown and generating them with `knitR`
+## Creating documents with `knitR`

 `knitR` takes in a Markdown format file with embedded R code and creates a new, pretty, interpreted document.
-To create a new document, go to `File --> New File --> R Markdown`.
+To create a new document to be `knitR`-ed, go to `File --> New File --> R Markdown`.
 A new document should appear in the top-left pane.
 It should look like this.

 ```coffee